 Table 5.1 lists the IT security functional components.
-Following the table, each requirement is listed with assignments, selections and refinements (if any) indicated in bold type.
+Following the table, each requirement is listed with assignments, and refinements (if any) indicated in boldtype, and selections indicated in italic font.

 5.1.1.1 TOE Security Function Policies

 The TOE implements several policies that are mentioned in the security functional requirements.
 Those policies are: